reach-sh/reach-lang/docs/dev/src/tut/overview/index.md

 + Lines 20 and 21 have Bob perform that delivery.
-`{!reach} interact.want` doesn't explicitly return a boolean because the frontend cannot return if Bob doesn't want to continue.
+`{!rsh} interact.want` doesn't explicitly return a boolean because the frontend cannot return if Bob doesn't want to continue.
-A better version of this program might return `{!reach} false` and have that communicated to Alice.
+A better version of this program might return `{!rsh} false` and have that communicated to Alice.
 + Lines 22 and 23 have Bob join the application and submit a payment matching the appropriate amount, and then the contract commits.